For Guides

 Snook fishing safety precautions

 When fishing in snook habitats, be mindful of local wildlife and insects.
 Take precautions against mosquitoes, flies, and other potential nuisances with long clothing and bug spray.
-Being aware of local wildlife and insects can help you stay safe and comfortable while fly fishing for snook.

 Lastly, always be mindful of strong tides and currents when wade fishing or fishing from paddle boards, kayaks, and canoes.
 Don't take unnecessary risks and consider fishing with a buddy to ensure a safe trip.